MicrosoftDocs/architecture-center/docs/guide/hpc/gromacs-content.md

 ## Summary

-- Gromacs is tested successfully on the Azure Standard_HB_v3 Virtual Machines both on Single node and multimode VM’s.
+- GROMACS was tested successfully on Azure HBv3-series virtual machines in single-node and multi-mode configurations.
 - With a 120 vCPU, the performance is three to four times the performance with 16 CPUs.

 ## Contributors